carmelosantana/rok-monster-ocr/README.md

 ## Community

-Have a question, an idea, or need help geting started?
+Have a question, an idea, or need help getting started?
 Checkout our [Discord](https://discord.gg/drhxwVQ)!

 Honorable mentions for [community](https://discord.gg/drhxwVQ) members who've donated time and resources to **rok-monster-cli** or [rokmonster.com](https://rokmonster.com).